-SCB Strategic Plan, 2006-2010 Enhancing the impact of conservation science

-Contents

-- 2 Mission, Vision, Values

-- 3 Goals

-- 4-6 Program Goals & Objectives

-- 7-8 Organizational Goals & Objectives

-- Implementation

-- 10 Organizational Structure
+ENHANCING THE IMPACT OF CONSERVATION SCIENCE IN EUROPE

+The Society for Conservation Biology (European Section) Strategic Plan 2006 - 2010

-Introduction
+Introduction to Global Strategy

 The Society for Conservation Biology (SCB) is a global community of professional conservation scientists and practitioners.

-SCB has grown tremendously since it was founded in 1985.
+The SCB has grown tremendously since it was founded in 1985.
 Implementation of the goals identified by the Board of Governors in 1999 led to remarkable success with three major strategic initiatives: the establishment of the executive office (EO) in Washington DC, the creation of a new journal focused on conservation practitioners (Conservation in Practice), and the evolution of SCB into an international society.

 The SCB Board of Governor has now developed a new strategic plan to build on our recent success by creating a common vision of the kind of international organization we want to be, revising our goals to reflect current opportunities and constraints, and identifying the key objectives we need to pursue to reach our revised goals.
 The strategic context on which the plan was developed draws on the organization's past successes and challenges, particularly the result of its global expansion during the last five years.
 Our recent efforts to internationalize have greatly expanded our reach and taxed our limited staff capacity.
-The plan also reflects that SCB understands the needs of its current members and projections of future trends and needs in conservation science.
+The plan also reflects the SCB understands of the needs of its current members and projections of future trends and needs in conservation science.

-Enhancing the Impact of Conservation Science is an outline for building the next generation of publications, programs, and services that will deliver added value to a growing and diverse body of conservation scientists and practitioners around the world.
-The plan provides strategic direction and high-level parameters to guide SCB's work over the next five years.
+Expanding the Impact of Conservation Science is an outline for building the next generation of publications, programs, and services that will deliver added value to a growing and diverse body of conservation scientists and practitioners around the world.
+The plan provides strategic direction and high-level parameters to guide the SCB's work over the next five years.
 The EO, committees, and sections will develop specific implementation plans (work plans) that address the activities required to achieve our goals and objectives.

-The following goals and objectives are parameters that will guide programmatic development and build the capacity necessary to maximize SCB's impact while maintaining financial stability and organizational growth in the coming five years.
-Appendix 1 provides a description of the factors affecting the strategic planning effort, such as strategic drivers and assumptions.
-Appendix 2 identifies the members of the SCB Strategic Planning Committee.
+The following goals and objectives are parameters that will guide programmatic development and build the capacity necessary to maximize the SCB's impact while maintaining financial stability and organizational growth in the coming five years

 SCB now has over 9000 members in 120 countries around the world.
 Together this community of conservation professionals is working to advance the science and practice of conserving the Earth's biological diversity.
 By achieving the goals and objectives articulated in this plan we believe we will enhance the impact of conservation science in pursuit of our mission.

-SCB Board of Governors Approved July 15, 2005, Brasilia
+SCB Board of Governors Approved July 15, 2005 Brasilia

+Introduction to European Section Strategy

+In developing a specific strategy and workplan for the European Section we have used the global strategy and modified it by doing two things;

+- 1. Identifying those aspects of the global strategy that have a regional focus. - 2.
+Identifying those aspects of the strategy in which the European dimension is unique and requires a specific approach.

+Global Mission, Vision, & Values

+The integrity and effectiveness of every organization rests on its mission, vision for the future, and organizational values.

+Mission

-Mission: To advance the science and practice of conserving the Earth's biological diversity.
-Vision:
+The mission of the Society of Conservation Biology is to advance the science and practice of conserving the Earth's biological diversity.

+Vision

 Our vision for the future takes a global perspective both in how we want the world to be and how we, as a professional society, want to be.
 In this vision, we see a world where people understand, value, and conserve the diversity of life on Earth and SCB as an effective, internationally respected organization of conservation professionals that is the leading voice for the study and conservation of Earth's biodiversity.

-Organizational Values:
+Organizational Values